as eskimo dance hits wembley this weekend, we celebrate grime’s most important rave

-Over the past 15 or so years, Eskimo Dance has gone from a sweaty UKG rave in Watford to a marquee grime event at Wembley Stadium.
-The initial M.O of the night hasn't changed much since day one: "to get all of the scene under one roof" and watch until the early hours as the stars of the genre compete to be crowned the people's champ.
-Whether in Leeds, London or Liverpool, the atmosphere at Eskimo Dance is always palpable, the sense of competitive energy constantly hitting new peaks, as each act brings a new energy to the stage.
+Over the past 15 years, Eskimo Dance has gone from a sweaty UKG rave in Watford to a marquee grime event at Wembley Stadium.
+The initial M.O, of the night hasn't changed much since day one: "to get all of the scene under one roof" and watch until the early hours as the stars of the genre compete to be crowned the people's champ.
+Whether in Leeds, London, or Liverpool, the atmosphere at Eskimo Dance is always palpable.
+The sense of competitive energy constantly hits new peaks, as each act brings a new energy to the stage.

 Taking a break in 2006 (around the time Form 696 was actioned), Eskimo Dance returned in 2012 with Wiley bringing onboard Cheeky, himself a key part of the scene since his days manning the decks at east London record shop Rhythm Division.
-These days it's less a clash session, more a celebration, as the entire team -- from Wiley and Cheeky through to Lilz, Zack and Tyrone -- have proven they know how to put on an amazing night with purely positive energy.
-The best dances always end up in a free-for-all -- like the time Skepta dropped into Building Six at the O2 and performed an impromptu -- and unannounced -- BBK set joined by the night's entire line-up, including Ghetts and Kano.
-Or when JME raised the roof at Croydon Boxpark in October when he unexpectedly joined Ghetts, Jammer and Section Boyz onstage.
+These days, it's less a clash session, more a celebration, as the entire team — from Wiley and Cheeky to Lilz, Zack, and Tyrone — has proven it knows how to put on an amazing night with purely positive energy.
+The best dances always end up in a free-for-all — like the time Skepta dropped into Building Six at the O2 and performed an impromptu, and unannounced, BBK set joined by the night's entire lineup (including Ghetts and Kano).
+Or when JME raised the roof at Croydon Boxpark in October when he unexpectedly joined Ghetts, Jammer, and Section Boyz onstage.

-In this extract from This Is Grime, everyone from DJ Target to Tinie Tempah unpack the historical legacy of Eskimo Dance, and its influence on the culture from birth until now.
+In this extract from This Is Grime, everyone from DJ Target to Tinie Tempah unpack the historical legacy of Eskimo Dance, and its influence on the culture.